Paymentshield/api-docs/source/includes/_document.md

 SystemId: 56cba828-1376-4ced-96d4-11a950e4afe8
 ```

-You can use the `Link` returned for each document to retrieve the document as pdf.
+You can use the `Link` returned for each document to retrieve the document as a PDF, which will load with `content-disposition:attachment`.
 You can request the document as a base64 string by removing **.pdf** from the Link.

-You can also construct a Get Document request string if the Quote Request or QuoteId is known and you know which document you want to retrieve:
+You can also construct a Get Document request string if you know the `QuoteRequestId` or `QuoteId` and you know which document you want to retrieve:

 Document  | Request string